What to see in Cap de Creus Natural Park in Catalonia, Spain

 Cap de Creus has some of the most beautiful hiking routes in the region.
 Be sure to bring enough water, as it can get quite hot here.

-Nearby are some of the most important wine regions of Catalonia.
+Some of the most important wine regions of Catalonia are nearby.
 Therefore, if you like, you can perfectly combine a visit to Cap de Creus with a wine tour.

-Cap de Creus is a Catalan name and is pronounced something like this: “Capp de Cre-us”.
+Cap de Creus is a Catalan name pronounced something like “Capp de Cre-us.”

 What do you say?
 What place should one not miss in Cap de Creus?
 Let us know below in the comments!